Godalming: Town halls and Godalming Museum

 Godalming Museum opened in 1921 on the upper floor of The Pepperpot.
 It moved in November 1987 to 107–109 High Street, a timber-framed Wealden house dating from the 1440s.
 (Note: The brick façade of the museum, facing the High Street, is from the Georgian era.)
-The museum houses numerous artefacts relating to the history of the local area and the Arts and Crafts movement in southwest Surrey.
+The museum houses numerous artefacts relating to the history of the local area and the Arts and Crafts movement in south-west Surrey.